Alien: Earth | Everything we know so far (and speculation about the things we don’t)

 Hawley has previously said that Alien films tend to be about confined spaces, and that he liked the idea of a story where the threat escapes somehow.
 The suggestion being that a Weyland-Yutani ship crashes into a city and the xenomorphs aboard then start spreading out among the surrounding population.

-The obvious question becomes: if the show’s set on Earth, and before the events of Alien, how can a xenomorph show up in the series?
-One possible retro-fit is that Weyland-Yutani had already encountered the species elsewhere on its travels, but greedy for more specimens, sent the Nostromo to LV-426 when it discovered the warning signal emanating from the Engineers’ derelict ship.
+The obvious question becomes: if the show’s set on Earth, and before the events of Alien, how can a xenomorph show up in the series if it wasn’t discovered until later?
+One possible retro-fit is that Weyland-Yutani had already encountered the species thanks to the crew aboard the Maginot, but greedy for more specimens, later sent the Nostromo to LV-426 when it discovered the warning signal emanating from the Engineers’ derelict ship.

 As you may have gathered, there’s a lot we don’t know about where Alien: Earth’s story might go.
 But one thing we do know is…